snowflakedb/snowflake-connector-net/doc/ConnectionPooling.md

 ### Pool Lifecycle

 Single pool is instantiated each time an application creates and opens a connection for the first time using particular connection string.
+Pool can be also initialized when accessing for the first time from <b>SnowflakeDbConnectionPool.GetPool</b>.

 From that moment the pool tracks and maintains connections matching exactly this connection string.
 Pool is responsible for destroying and recreating connections which are old enough (see [Expiration Timeout](#expiration-timeout)).
 Number of connections is maintained within [Minimum pool size](#minimum-pool-size) and [Maximum pool size](#maximum-pool-size).